 I know the idea of getting on an income-based repayment plan sounds really appealing, especially when you’re just getting started with your career.
 If your lender wants to lower your student loan payment, why the heck not let them, right?

 And while these payment plans can be helpful for getting back on your feet or helping you out when you’re going through a financial rough patch or have a low income, they aren’t going to get those loans paid off any faster.
-At the end of the day, the more money you put toward your student loans the faster you’ll get them paid off.
+At the end of the day, the more money you put toward your student loans, the faster you’ll get them paid off.